vmware-archive/veritas/README.md

 ### Fetching data

+- `veritas get-task <task-guid>` fetches and outputs the Task with the associated task guid.
 - `veritas get-desired-lrp <process-guid>` fetches and outputs the DesiredLRP with the associated process guid.
 - `veritas get-actual-lrp <process-guid>` fetches all ActualLRPs associated with the process guid.
 - `veritas get-actual-lrp <process-guid> <index>` fetches the ActualLRP with index `<index>` associated with the process guid.